-"For seven decades, artists have traveled to Opera in the Ozarks on their music education journey," Jim and Lynne Walton said in a news release Thursday.
+"For seven decades, artists have traveled to Opera in the Ozarks on their music education journey," Jim and Lynne Walton said in the news release May 4.
 "A new theater continues this legacy by offering generations of future musicians and singers a new stage to showcase their talents."

 According to the news release, the facility will also include a lobby for guests, an expanded costume shop and new faculty housing with multi-unit cabins.
 Construction begins this month.
 It is scheduled to be completed in mid-2025.

 "People are surprised by what we put on the stage -- the level of singing is often extraordinary and the sets and costumes, while not lavish, are evocative of the time period and allow the audience to use their imaginations to fill in the details," Preis said previously.
 "One of the most fun aspects is the ability to meet and get to know some of the singers and to follow their careers as they move on.
 We have lots of audience members who have become opera travelers.
 They follow young singers they got to know at OIO and go hear them as they perform at widespread venues all over the country.